Moving Heavy Loads At Chapelcross: Tugs Move 50 Tonne Nuclear Flasks

 The problem for engineers at Chapelcross is a lack of space in which to manoeuvre the flask and bogie in order to be able to secure the lid in place.
 The combined weight of the flask, spent fuel and bogie is more than 50 tonnes.
 The flask holding area immediately outside the reactor chamber is very small (approximately 3.5m2).

-The MT20/1500 was identified as the best tool for the job.
+MasterMover identified their MasterTug range as the best tool for the job.
 The MasterTug can pull, push and steer wheeled loads up to 15,000 kg, which is sufficient to move the flask and bogie along the guided rails.
 Traction is the key to moving heavy loads and so the MasterTug is designed to get all the traction it requires by using a coupling system to transfer load weight to the drive wheel.
-For Magnox North, MasterMover removed the tiller arm from the MT20 and devised a special coupling system between the MT20 and the flask bogie, which enables the machine to be connected and disconnected easily and safely.
+For Magnox North, MasterMover removed the tiller arm from the tug and devised a special coupling system between the tug and the flask bogie, which enables the machine to be connected and disconnected easily and safely.

 MasterMover has its own in-house design and technical team and so was able to come up with alternative solutions for the application.
 Advice and guidance were also provided to Magnox North, including how the female couplings would integrate with the flask bogie.
 MasterMover also provided technical drawings and other engineering documents as and when required by the customer.

-After concluding that the MT20/1500 was the most suitable tug for the job, a single Magnox North operator is now able to pull the flask and bogie from the reactor chamber along the guided rails, to any point within the flask holding area.
-This is achieved by using the MT20 either on the front connection point or the side connection point.
-Once this movement is complete, the MT20 is then stored and charged until such time as the flask is needed for processing through the reactor chamber.
+After concluding that the MT20/1500 (Now MT1500+) was the most suitable tug for the job, a single Magnox North operator is now able to pull the flask and bogie from the reactor chamber along the guided rails, to any point within the flask holding area.
+This is achieved by using the tug either on the front connection point or the side connection point.
+Once this movement is complete, the machine is then stored and charged until such time as the flask is needed for processing through the reactor chamber.

-Stephen Bennie states: “With such tight spaces to work in, the compactness of the MT20 and its ability to move heavy loads around within these confined areas, were decisive factors in our choice of electric tug.”
+Stephen Bennie states: “With such tight spaces to work in, the compactness of the electric tug and its ability to move heavy loads around within these confined areas, were decisive factors in our choice of electric tug.”

-“More than 30 operators have now been trained to use the MT20 here at Chapelcross.
+“More than 30 operators have now been trained to use the electric tug here at Chapelcross.
 We’ve never had any issues when using the tugs and they are performing exactly as we want them to,” he concludes.